wso2/cellery/docs/cell-scaling.md

 # Scaling up/down cells
-Each components within the cells can be scaled up or down.
+Each component within the cells can be scaled up or down.
 Cellery supports auto scaling with [Horizontal pod autoscaler](#scale-with-hpa), and [Zero-scaling](#zero-scaling).

 This README includes,